Q-back/stamp/readme.md

 `![Click here|http://www.google.com]` - The item's main link.
 The text link syntax is identical to that of the image link, only it opens with a `!` character, instead of a `?`.

 These four elements can only be used inside an item, but they can sit in any position within the element.
 Likewise, the subject, date, introductory paragraph and banner ad tags can be used anywhere in the document outside of an item.
-This allows you more flexibility to write your `.sc` document to better visually match your HTML template.
+This allows you more flexibility to write your `.stamp` document to better visually match your HTML template.

 Templates
 ---------

-A `.st` template is essentially a mixed PHP/HTML document.
+A `.temp` template is essentially a mixed PHP/HTML document.

-The following variables exist for you to access the data from the specified `.sc` file, for example, `<p><? echo $st_date; ?></p>` would render the newsletter's date in a paragraph tag.
+The following variables exist for you to access the data from the specified `.stamp` file, for example, `<p><? echo $st_date; ?></p>` would render the newsletter's date in a paragraph tag.

 ###Template Variables